-This course covers basic concepts of human anatomy and physiology as well as medical terminology related to the body as a whole and to each major body system.
-This course also identifies the relationship of food and nutrition to health.
-It covers the application of basic nutrition principles to personal well-being and the importance of nutrition in preventing chronic diseases.
-(Prerequisites: MEDA 101 & MEDA 102 or taken in the same semester)
+3 Credits This course covers basic concepts of human anatomy and physiology as well as medical terminology related to the body as a whole and to each major body system.
+It covers basic characteristics of disease and methods of control.
+The course includes an overview of pharmacology and medications used for disease prevention and treatment.
+This course also covers the application of basic nutrition principles to personal well and disease prevention.
+(Corequisites: MEDA 111, MEDA 112, MEDA 114, MEDA 115 & MEDA 116)